software-mansion-labs/EIP712-cairo-article/article.md

 }
 ```

 The hardest part for us is getting the hash of our message.
-Once we have that, we can just use a built-in function `verify_eth_signature_uint256` which will do all the heavy lifting, dealing with complicated math, for us.
+Once we have that, we can use a built-in function `verify_eth_signature_uint256` that will do all the heavy lifting, dealing with complicated math.
 So we will have to write the `get_hash` function for ourselves.
 ```cairo
 func assert_valid_eth_signature{